auto scaling observability

 The primary issue I have seen with my clients is that application failures are no longer predictable, and dynamic systems can fail creatively, challenging existing monitoring solutions.
 But, more importantly, the practices that support them.
 We have a lot of partial failures that are not just unexpected but not known or have never been seen before.
 For example, if you recall, we have the network hero.

-The network hero
+**The network Hero**

-We can no longer rely on simply seeing either a UP or Down, setting static thresholds, and then alerting based on those thresholds.
+We can no longer rely on simply seeing a UP or Down, setting static thresholds, and then alerting based on those thresholds.
 A key point to note at this stage is that none of these thresholds considers the customer’s perspective.
 If your POD runs at 80% CPU, does that mean the customer is unhappy?

 When monitoring, you should look from your customer’s perspectives and what matters to them.
 Content Delivery Network (CDN) was one of the first to realize this game and measure what matters most to the customer.